bryanliujiang/SHF-Cardea-Parser/manual.md

 ---

 # **Program Parameters**

+This program contains various constant global variables that will be referred to as the *program parameters* and will have their names in bold throughout this manual.
+Each program parameter has a corresponding initialization function (a hypothetical program parameter **PARAM** has the corresponding initialization function `init_PARAM()`) that allows for that parameter to be initialized through the program interface upon starting this program.
+These parameters should be initialized before the C++ `main()` function.

-Immediately below is a list of all the user-adjustable parameters, their default values, and their C++ data types, separated by colons.
+Immediately below is a list of all the interface-adjustable parameters, their default values, and their C++ data types, separated by colons.
 Ignore the quotation marks.
 Each parameter is described in detail afterward.